pulsar-edit/.github/profile/README.md

 After the announcement of [Atom's sunset](https://github.blog/2022-06-08-sunsetting-atom/), the community came together to keep Atom alive via the longstanding fork [Atom-Community](https://github.com/atom-community/atom).

-Although due to the difference in goals for the editor long term a new version was born Pulsar.
+However, due to differences in long-term goals for the editor, a new version was born: Pulsar.

 Pulsar aims to not only reach feature parity with the original Atom, but to bring Pulsar into the 21st century, updating the underlying architecture and supporting modern features.